About SSGEOS

 In addition to the large seismic activity, a meteo-tsunami occurred in the Mediterranean that propagated from west to east from 23 to 27 June 2014 as a result of "unusual atmospheric forcing", a scientific study later revealed (pdf-copy).

-Analysis of the planetary geometry that occurred from 22 to 25 June 2014 led to a research into the geometry between celestial bodies at the time of larger earthquakes.
-The first candidates were the largest earthquakes on record, which are the Valdivia earthquake on 22 May 1960 (Mw 9.5) and the Alaska earthquake on 28 March 1964 (Mw 9.2).
+Analysis of the planetary geometry that occurred from 22 to 25 June 2014 led to a study into the geometry between celestial bodies at the time of larger earthquakes.
+The first candidates that were selected are the largest earthquakes on record, which are the Valdivia earthquake on 22 May 1960 (Mw 9.5) and the Alaska earthquake on 28 March 1964 (Mw 9.2).

 planetary & lunar geometry 20-22 May 1960